 What’s the connection between Tommie and Thompson?

-There are two Hyatts opening on the same block, and one will be called Thompson, while the other will be called Tommie, so what exactly is the connection there?
+There are two Hyatts that have now opened on the same block, with one named Thompson, and the other named Tommie, so what exactly is the connection?
 There’s a backstory there:

 - Hyatt acquired Two Roads Hospitality in 2018, which owned Thompson; that’s the point at which Thompson hotels joined World of Hyatt

-- Even before Hyatt acquired Two Roads Hospitality, there were plans to develop the Tommie brand; the idea was that it would be a somewhat more budget version of Thompson, with significantly smaller rooms, but still a focus on food & beverage outlets
+- Even before Hyatt acquired Two Roads Hospitality, there were plans to develop the Tommie brand; the idea was that it would be a more budget-friendly version of Thompson, with significantly smaller rooms, but still a focus on food & beverage outlets

 - When Hyatt acquired Two Roads Hospitality, the company ultimately decided not to create yet another brand, but rather has put the Tommie brand under the JdV umbrella, which is one of Hyatt’s independent hotel brands